 Through the Gift of Caring program, Girl Scouts offer customers the opportunity to donate boxes of cookies to military troops overseas and local nonprofit partners.
 Girls learn about philanthropy, while customers contribute to a very worthy cause (without consuming calories!).

-This year, in honor of the 100th year of Girl Scouts selling cookies, we’re aiming to donate 100,000 boxes to Gift of Caring, council-wide.
-We spoke with 2016’s top Gift of Caring seller, Ambassador Girl Scout Destiny B., to learn more about the program that’s close to her heart.
+Last year, in honor of the 100th year of Girl Scouts selling cookies, we surpassed our goal of donating 100,000 boxes to Gift of Caring, council-wide.
+We also spoke with 2016’s top Gift of Caring seller, Ambassador Girl Scout Destiny B., to learn more about the program that’s close to her heart.

-You sold an impressive amount of boxes last season (1,020) – and they were all for Gift of Caring (GOC)!
+You sold an impressive amount of boxes in 2016 (1,020) – and they were all for Gift of Caring (GOC)!
 Why did you decide to do just GOC?

 To me, it is the most important part of Girl Scout Cookie selling.
 It’s incredible to make an impact on someone’s life, no matter how small or how big.
 Over my entire cookie career, I have sold approximately 18,000 cookies—11,000 for GOC.
 I have family in the military, so it’s a cause close to my heart.

 Servicemen and women overseas don’t have the opportunity to see or have anything that reminds them of home.
 Sometimes, they even give the cookies to the innocent children in the country in which they are stationed.
 GOC can help so many people in so many ways.

 What do you love about selling Girl Scout Cookies?